Discover the 8 Largest Sturgeon Ever Caught

 The Columbia and Fraser Rivers are popular places to find large sturgeon.

-The idea of “catch and release” is a common custom in fishing.
-Anglers understand it would be dishonorable to end the fish’s long-lived life.
+The idea of catch and release is a common custom in fishing.
+Anglers believe it would be dishonorable to end the fish’s long-lived life.

-Additionally, sturgeons are critically endangered due to overfishing and the popularity of commercial fishing when they were first discovered.
-They were hunted for their caviar (fish eggs) which had to be cut open from the live fish.
-Because these fish only reproduce every one to five years, they have not repopulated quickly.
-Conservation efforts place laws on fishing sturgeon, ordering any fishers who capture one to release it back into the wild.
+Additionally, many sturgeon species are endangered or critically endangered due to overfishing and the popularity of commercial fishing, especially for caviar, which is extracted from live fish.
+Because these fish only reproduce every one to five years, their populations have not recovered quickly.
+Conservation efforts have led to laws in many regions requiring fishers to release certain sturgeon species back into the wild, though regulations vary depending on the species and location.

 Anglers love and respect fish, wanting them to thrive in nature.
 Thanks to modern technology, they can capture photos of their catches as proof before releasing them back into the wild.